axeltanxl/axeltan.com/_posts/2021-11-14-how-to-transfer-files-from-your-computer-to-an-ec2-instance.md

 title: "How to Transfer Files From Your Computer Into an EC2 Instance"
 ---

 Transferring files between physical computers is easy.
-We can simply use a thumbdrive to copy the file from one computer to another.
+We can simply use a USB flash drive to copy the file from one computer to another.
 What if we want to transfer files to a virtual machine, like an EC2 instance?
 We'd need to use the command line to help us.
 In this guide, I explain the steps to transfer files from a Linux/MacOS computer to an EC2 instance.

 #### Prerequisites: